Vector-valued Reproducing Kernel Banach Spaces with Group Lasso Norms: Preliminaries and Notations

 \section{Preliminaries and Notations}

-Throughout this paper, $p$ always denotes a real number lies in the extended interval $[1,+\infty]$, and $q$ is its conjugate number such that $1/p+1/q=1$ (if $p=1$ then $q=+\infty$; and if $p=+\infty$ then $q=1$).
-The notation $\bN$ denotes the set of all positive integers and $\bN_k:=\{1,2,\dots,k\}$ is defined for every $k\in\bN$.
-Let $\bC,\bR$ and $\bR_+$ be the sets of complex numbers, real numbers and nonnegative real numbers, respectively.
-For any Banach space, denote by $\0$ its zero element.
+Throughout this paper, $p$ always denotes a number in $[1,+\infty]$, and $q$ is its conjugate number such that $1/p+1/q=1$.
+Let $\bN$ denote the set of all positive integers and set $\bN_k:=\{1,2,\dots,k\}$ for every $k\in\bN$.
+Denote by $\bC,\bR$, and $\bR_+$ the set of complex numbers, real numbers, and nonnegative real numbers, respectively.